EAboelhamd/KDD98/README.md

-# KDD98
+#
-Python programs for cleaning and machine learning on the KDD cup 98 data set
+Python programs for cleaning and machine learning on the KDD98 data set